Update for June 2020

 Risks to our plan

-The biggest risk to us meeting our target in 2019/20 is the weather.
-Both extreme cold and hot conditions can increase leakage levels.
-To mitigate this risk, we continue to review and update our leakage reduction plans against a range of short and long-term weather scenarios.
+Typically, the weather is the largest risk to our leakage level each year, as both extreme cold and hot conditions can increase leakage levels.
+To mitigate this risk, we continually review and update our leakage reduction plans against a range of short and long-term weather scenarios.
 We formally review our plans every three months to assess performance and identify areas where we need to undertake additional activity.
-This work enables us to review the resource requirements and ensure they are sufficient to detect and repair the number of leaks required.
+This work enables us to review the resource requirements and ensure they are enough to detect and repair the number of leaks required.

 The water saved from repairs appears to be lower than we’ve experienced historically.
-As leakage levels reduce to new all-time low levels it is likely that the average leak will become smaller.
-If this is the case, the number of leaks we’ll need to repair to achieve a given reduction in leakage will have to increase.
-To address this risk, our quarterly reforecast has increased activity levels and includes the recruitment of 9% more repair teams to help deliver this.
+As leakage levels reduce to new all-time low levels it is likely that the average leak is becoming smaller.
+We’re innovating and working smarter to help target the areas that allow us to find the largest leakage benefits.

-To ensure effective control of the above risks we’ve allocated senior management resource to drive performance in key areas we know are challenging, such as, leakage detection and repair output performance, data capture, analysis of leaks fixed and job auditing.
+To ensure effective control of the above risks, we’ve assigned senior managers to drive performance in key areas we know are challenging, such as leakage detection and repair output performance, data capture, analysis of leaks fixed and job auditing.

 The information provided is, to the best of our knowledge, accurate, but may be subject to change from time to time.
 The information does not represent formal annual regulatory reporting.